Harrisam/PleyApp/README.md

 - There should be an index page listing all restaurants
 - You can click on a restaurant to go to that restaurant's page
 - You can write a review of a restaurant.
 A review is composed of some text and a score from 1-5

+- I have used the devise gem for my user sign in/out/up